henri-tremblay/perfdummies/README.md

 * A link to the H2 console
 * How to have a look at the cache manager

---- Deploy the application ---
+--- Compile the application ---
 compile.bat clean|compile|compile-tests|test|package

 --- Deploy the application ---